ne0lines/TTV-Viewerlist/README.md

 **A simple Website that shows how many people are watching a stream, who that is and what category they are in.**

-##### Warning: Currently, this Websites uses direct connections to the Twitch API which are blocked by your Browser using CORS.
-##### Until this is fixed, you have to use a Browser-Addon such as this one available on [Firefox](https://addons.mozilla.org/en-US/firefox/addon/access-control-allow-origin/), [Chrome](https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf), [Opera](https://addons.opera.com/en/extensions/details/allow-cors-access-control-allow-origin/) and [Edge](https://microsoftedge.microsoft.com/addons/detail/allow-cors-accesscontro/bhjepjpgngghppolkjdhckmnfphffdag).
+##### Warning: Currently, this website uses direct connections to the Twitch API which are blocked by your browser because of CORS.
+Until this is fixed, you have to use a Browser-Addon such as this one available on [Firefox](https://addons.mozilla.org/en-US/firefox/addon/access-control-allow-origin/), [Chrome](https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf), [Opera](https://addons.opera.com/en/extensions/details/allow-cors-access-control-allow-origin/) and [Edge](https://microsoftedge.microsoft.com/addons/detail/allow-cors-accesscontro/bhjepjpgngghppolkjdhckmnfphffdag).

 ## How to use
 Open the Website [here](https://qlulezz.github.io/TTV-Viewerlist/).